-MIC's Board of Directors is made up of one Director (and an alternate) appointed by the Manager, one Macquarie-affiliated Director and five Independent Directors.
+MIC's Board of Directors is made up of one Director (and an alternate) appointed by the Manager, one Macquarie-affiliated Director and seven Independent Directors.

 Hover over the arrows to view each profile.

-Martin is the Global Head of the Macquarie Infrastructure and Real Assets (MIRA) division.
+Martin Stanley is the Global Head of the Macquarie Infrastructure and Real Assets (MIRA) division.

 He joined Macquarie in July 2004 to assist with fund establishment for Macquarie’s first European Infrastructure Fund (MEIF1) and to direct the acquisition and subsequent management of infrastructure assets for MEIF1 and its successor funds, MEIF2 and MEIF3.

-In this role, Martin oversaw the acquisitions of Wales & West Utilities, Energy Power Resources and its sister companies, Wightlink, Bristol Airport, Thames Water, APRR, National Car Parks, Airwave, National Grid Wireless (Arqiva), Techem, Condor Ferries, Brussels Airport, Copenhagen Airports, CRa and Thyssengas.
+In this role, Mr. Stanley oversaw the acquisitions of Wales & West Utilities, Energy Power Resources and its sister companies, Wightlink, Bristol Airport, Thames Water, APRR, National Car Parks, Airwave, National Grid Wireless (Arqiva), Techem, Condor Ferries, Brussels Airport, Copenhagen Airports, CRa and Thyssengas.

-Prior to joining Macquarie, Martin was a director at TXU Europe Group, whose principal business was energy services, including the generation, supply and trading of electricity and gas.
+Prior to joining Macquarie, Mr. Stanley was a director at TXU Europe Group, whose principal business was energy services, including the generation, supply and trading of electricity and gas.

 Lead Independent Director